What is chemical engineering?

 - To apply engineering design and come up with solutions that meet desired needs considering public health, welfare, and safety.
-It also considers parameters like global, cultural, social, environmental, and economic factors;
+It also finds parameters like global, cultural, social, environmental, and economic factors;

 - To understand ethical and professional responsibilities in engineering positions and make proper decisions considering the impact of engineering solutions in a global, environmental, economic, and societal context.

-- Produce things of basic necessities at bare to negligible costs.
-Food (crops and agricultural yield) and drinkable water should be easily accessible to everyone at very low price
+- Produce things of essential necessities at bare to negligible costs.
+Food (crops and agricultural yield) and drinkable water should be easily accessible to everyone at a meager price

 - Reuse, recycle or decompose waste in an appropriate way

 What are the prerequisites for an MS in Chemical Engineering?